cansik/mediapipe-osc/README.md

 ### Install & Run

-Currently only MacOS and Linux are supported.
+Currently this is only tested on Windows and MacOS.
 It's recommended to use Python3 and a virtual environment.

 ```bash
 python install -r requirements.txt